aycyang/toy-debugger/README.md

 ### To-do

-- [ ] debug log macro
-- [ ] register command macro
 - [x] parse line into tokens
 - [x] command line interface
-- [ ] breakpoint states: inactive/active (not user-controlled), enabled/disabled (user-controlled)
+- [x] breakpoint states: inactive/active (not user-controlled), enabled/disabled (user-controlled)
   - enabled+active means the tracee will stop when the breakpoint is reached
   - enabled+inactive means the tracee has hit the breakpoint and is currently stopped, and can hit the breakpoint again
   - disabled+(anything) means the tracee will not stop when the breakpoint is reached
-- [ ] as soon as tracee hits a breakpoint, we make the breakpoint inactive (temporarily) and rewind the instruction pointer
+- [x] as soon as tracee hits a breakpoint, we make the breakpoint inactive (temporarily) and rewind the instruction pointer
-- [ ] to continue, we single step, make the breakpoint active, put the int3 instruction back in if needed, then continue
+- [x] to continue, we single step, make the breakpoint active, put the int3 instruction back in if needed, then continue
-- [ ] link zydis
+- [x] link zydis
 - [ ] implement ncurses ui

 ### Long-term goals